 Able to prioritize tasks quickly.

-Day/Night rotation with call, holiday shift obligations.
+Day/Afternoon rotation with call, holiday shift obligations.
 Full time, 40hrs

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.